TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/README.md

 - **ModelHyperparameters**: Base class for model hyperparameters
 - **XGBoostModelHyperparameters**: XGBoost-specific hyperparameters

-## Usage Pattern
+## Usage Patterns

+### Traditional Pattern

-The typical usage pattern for these steps is:
+The traditional usage pattern for these steps is:

 1. Create a configuration object with the required parameters
 2. Create a builder object with the configuration